xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 the parser must assign a correct type to the result of the operation.
 To support enforcement of ranges in either Verifier or the model compilers, the parser must be enhanced to provide correct type assignment in the presence of range-constrained types.
-This is a pre-requisite to correct behavior "down stream" in Verifier and MCs.
+This is a prerequisite to correct behavior "down stream" in Verifier and MCs.

 Inspection of current prebuilder output seems to indicate that these type